webpack --env prod

 Build source using a config file

 Specifies a different configuration file to pick up.
-Use this if you want to specify something different from webpack.config.js
+Use this if you want to specify something different from webpack.config.js, which is the default.

 webpack --config example.config.js